University of Wisconsin - Madison

 Michael Promisel is a Ph.D.
 Candidate in Political Science at the University of Wisconsin-Madison.
-Michael's research is grounded in the history of political thought with particular focus on the classical and American traditions.
-His work draws on these traditions to reflect on timely questions concerning political leadership, virtue ethics, and the relationship between religion and politics.
-His dissertation, Paragons of Political Leadership, proposes a framework for understanding the ethical character of political leadership and includes chapters on Aristotle, Cicero, Machiavelli, and Thomas More.
-Michael's scholarship has appeared in the Review of Politics, VoegelinView, and the American Journal of Political Science (forthcoming).
+Michael's research draws on the traditions of ancient, Medieval, and American political thought to reflect on timely questions concerning leadership, virtue, and religion and politics.
+His dissertation, Paragons of Political Leadership, proposes a framework for understanding the ethical character of political leadership and includes chapters on Aristotle, Cicero, Machiavelli, Christine de Pizan, and Thomas More.
+Michael's scholarship has appeared in the Review of Politics, VoegelinView, and the American Journal of Political Science .

 Institute for Humane Studies Ph.D.
 Scholarship